Panama at the CONCACAF Gold Cup: Record players

 Panama's record cap holder Gabriel Gómez appeared in seven consecutive CONCACAF Gold Cups.
 After the 2018 FIFA World Cup however, he officially retired from international football.

-He and goalkeeper Jaime Penedo are the only players who were fielded in both of Panama's Gold Cup finals (2005 and 2013).

 Top goalscorers

 Blas Pérez scored at least once at each of his five tournament participations.
-In 2013, Gabriel Torres became the first and only Panamanian to win the Golden Boot at a continental championship.
+In 2013, Gabriel Torres became the first Panamanian to win the Golden Boot at a continental championship; Ismael Díaz became the second in 2025.